 Toyota Yaris Hybrid Battery Troubleshooting

-If you have noticed that your Toyota Yaris hybrid is not charging as it should, there are some points you can make to get the problem under control.
+If you have noticed that your Toyota Yaris hybrid is not charging as it should, you can take steps to control the problem.
 These include checking the alternator and charging the battery.
 You will also need to replace the battery if necessary.

 Replace the battery

 If you own a Toyota Yaris hybrid, you’ll need to replace the hybrid battery at some point.
-Hybrid batteries are typically heavy and can be difficult to replace on your own.
+Hybrid batteries are typically heavy and can be challenging to replace independently.
 Fortunately, there are some easy ways to take care of it.

-First, take a look at your vehicle owner’s manual.
+First, check your vehicle’s owner’s manual.
 There, you’ll learn what size batteries are needed.
 When you’re ready to replace the battery, remove the access panel.

 Next, you’ll need a 10mm wrench to loosen the battery bracket bolts.
 Then, you’ll need to disconnect the negative and positive cables.

-Once you’ve done that, you’ll want to disconnect the lateral plastic bulkhead.
-You’ll also need to pull the rear seats out of the car.
+Once you’ve done that, you’ll want to disconnect the lateral plastic bulkhead and remove the rear seats from the car.

 If you’re a confident do-it-yourselfer, you can replace the battery independently.
 Just make sure to have the proper tools and training before you begin.